How To Determine If A Bowl Is Oven Safe: Oven-Safe Symbols

 How Does The Firing Temperature Affect Ceramics Production?

 If a ceramic piece is not fired at the correct temperature, it will make a huge difference in the final product’s outcome.
-It is also important that the correct kiln is used for the production process.
+It is also essential that the correct kiln is used for the production process.
 This is because many things must be considered when using a kiln to fire ceramics.
-During the firing process, many things can cause the final product to fail or crack.
+Many things can cause the final product to fail or crack during the firing process.

 You can learn more by reading our blog, How Does The Firing Temperature Affect Ceramics Production?, by clicking here.